 STATE OF CALIFORNIA INSTITUTIONAL APPROVAL

-Design Institute of San Diego is a private institution approved to operate in the State of California by the Bureau for Private Postsecondary Education through May 15, 2022.
+Design Institute of San Diego is a private institution approved to operate as an Accredited Institution in the State of California by the Bureau for Private Postsecondary Education through February 28, 2024.
 Approval means compliance with state standards as set forth in the California Private Postsecondary Education Act of 2009.

 A student, or any member of the public, may file a complaint relating to Title IV eligibility or administration, or the quality of education received at the institution.
 Complaints can be directed to the institution directly to the office of student services and/or to The Bureau for Private Postsecondary Education (BPPE) by calling (888) 370-7589 toll free or by completing a complaint form, which can be obtained on the bureau’s website, www.bppe.ca.gov.

 - Interior Design Education